 The cheapest streaming device on our list is the Amazon Fire TV Stick Lite.
 At only $29.99, it offers competent streaming at an affordable price.
 However, Xfinity customers can get the Xfinity Flex for free.

 Speed is tricky to measure in a streaming device.
 A NUC would likely be faster than anything else, but the cost makes it prohibitive for some users.
 The Apple TV 4K is probably the most consumer-friendly, fastest device available.

 "We often receive complimentary products to review at Sportsnaut.
-Each product we feature has been independently selected and reviewed by our editorial team.
-If you make a purchase using the links included, we may earn a share of the revenue from our affiliate partners."
+Each product we feature has been independently selected and reviewed by our editorial team."